Financing Your Legal Education

 The Florida Bright Futures Scholarship Program establishes lottery-funded scholarships to reward Florida high school graduates for high academic achievement.
 FBFS recipients who graduate with a bachelor’s degree in the 2010-11 academic year or thereafter, in seven or fewer semesters, or the equivalent, may receive funding for one semester of graduate study, not to exceed 15 credit hours paid at the undergraduate rate through the FBFS Program.
 Your FBFS award will be part of your financial aid package at the University of Miami.
 An FBFS award will reduce federal loan eligibility, which will assist in decreasing future loan debt.
 For more information and to check your FBFS eligibility, please log in to your account on the FBFS website or contact the Florida Department of Education, Office of Student Financial Assistance, at 888-827-2004 or osfa@fldoe.org.

 Your parents or another adult might have invested money into an FLPP to fund your college education.
 Some incoming law students may have remaining FLPP funds and do not realize they may use them toward law school tuition and fees.
-To have Florida Prepaid Plan funds applied to your account please review the instructions provided on the Florida Prepaid College Program page.
-For additional information about the Florida Prepaid Plan please visit http://www.myfloridaprepaid.com/ or 1-800-552-4723 Option #2.
+To have Florida Prepaid Plan funds applied to your account, please review the instructions provided on the Florida Prepaid College Program page.
+For additional information about the Florida Prepaid Plan, please visit this webpage or call 1-800-552-4723 (option 2).

 For those eligible, funds borrowed through the federal government can help you pay for law school.
-To apply for federal loans and use them to pay for law school, please follow these steps.
+To apply for a federal loan and use it to pay for law school, please follow these steps.

 Accordion Group